A must-have list of Safety Certificates for Landlords in the UK

 All tenants should cooperate with their landlord to ensure that all essential safety certificate checks are carried out regularly.

-Typical safety certificates for rented properties
+A required list of safety certificates for a rented property

 Landlords must provide a variety of safety documents that prove a thorough safety inspection has been completed on all things electrical, gas or structural related to a property.
 Landlord certificates must be provided to both new and current tenants at the time of tenancy renewal.
 Should a landlord fail to comply with the legal regulations and allow a safety certificate to lapse, it could result in prosecution and a hefty fine, if the tenants suffer any injuries as a result!